RifadhRFD/100-days-of-code/log.md

 ### Day 1: Nov 17, Wednesday

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.
+**Today's Progress**: Setup VS Code and installed an extension to track my progess [Extension: Code Time by Sofware.com ]

+**Thoughts** I've commited to #100DaysOfCode.
+Its a great feeling that I've step up to a coding progress.

+### Day

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)